redbadger/crux/docs/src/part-3/platforms/dioxus.md

 side effects other than rendering the UI, so we just handle this render effect by updating the component's `view` hook with the core's ViewModel.

-Also note that because both our core and our shell are written in Rust (and run in the same memory space), we do not need to serialize and deserialize the data that we pass between them.
+Because both our core and our shell are written in Rust (and run in the same memory space), we do not need to serialize and deserialize the data that we pass between them.
 We can just pass the data directly.